 Maybe you’re background is distracting, or unfavourable.
 This is particularly true when shooting in a crowd.

 A sporting event or carnival will have spectators and a busy background.
 Both of these are often impossible to crop out of your frame.
-But a blurred background can fix that in no time.
+But a soft or blurred background can fix that in no time.